Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Reward-respecting subtasks

 \section{Reward-respecting subtasks}

-In this section we define the agent--environment interaction, the primary task, GVF subtasks, reward-respecting subtasks, and the reward-respecting subtask used to produce Figure~1.
-This is the first step in the STOMP progression for developing temporally-abstract cognitive structure.
+In this section we define the agent--environment interaction, the main task, GVF subtasks, reward-respecting subtasks, reward-respecting subtasks of feature attainment, and the specific subtasks used in the illustrative example (Figure~\ref{fig:exp1}).
+Subtask specification is the first step in the STOMP progression for developing temporally-abstract cognitive structure.